entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 16. Preorbital recess: restricted to premedian plate (0); extending laterally to the lateral plates (1).
 > Zhu (1996), Character 47, part; Jia *et al.* (2010), Character 8, part; Pan *et al.* (2018), Character 47, part; Wang and Zhu (2018), Character 16; Liu *et al*.
 (2023), Character 16; Plax and Lukševičs (2023), Character 16; Luo *et al*.
 (2025), Character 16.

-> - This character is scored contingently on the state of the previous character.
+> - This character is scored contingently on the presence of the preorbital recess, Character 15 herein..

 > - The coding of *Zhujielepis* is ?.
 > - The coding of *Yangfanyu* is 1.